segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 #### Audience Membership Changed

-Send an Identify event when a profile enters and exits the audience.
+Send an Identify event when a profile's audience membership changes.

 Example use case:
 - Update a user profile in a destination with the most recent audience membership.

+#### Maintain event emitters

+Event emitters indicate when an audience or entity-related event should trigger a Segment event on a particular destination.

+To view event emitters, navigate to **Engage > Audiences** and select your destination.
+From the destination's **Events** tab:

+- Click **Add event** to add a new event
+- Enable or disable an event with the status toggle
+- Use the three dots icon to edit or delete an event

+Selecting **Edit event** allows you to update [event enrichments and mappings](#step-2d-configure-the-event).

 ### Step 2c: Select an action

 Select the destination action to call when the event happens.
-Make sure the action you selected is relevant to the type of event you previously selected.
-For example, if you selected **Audience Membership Changed**, be sure your action is also an Identify event.
+Ensure the action you selected is relevant to the type of event you previously selected.
+For example, if you selected **Audience Membership Changed**, ensure your action is also an Identify event.

 Segment displays available actions based on the destination action you've connected with your Linked Audience.

+> info ""
+> Segment has preset mappings for [Braze](/docs/connections/destinations/catalog/braze-cloud-mode-actions/#available-presets), [Iterable](/docs/connections/destinations/catalog/actions-iterable/#available-presets), and [Customer.io](/docs/connections/destinations/catalog/customer-io-actions/#available-presets) with many of the following steps already configured.

-Visit the [destination actions docs](/docs/connections/destinations/actions/) learn more about destination actions, and view available actions for your destination.
+See [destination actions](/docs/connections/destinations/actions/) to learn more about destination actions, and view available actions for your destination.

 ### Step 2d: Configure the event

-Configure your event and select additional properties to include in the event.
+Select additional user profile properties or entity column values to include in the event.
+This is where you select any additional context you want to send to the destination.

 To configure your event:

-1. Select additional properties to include in each event.
+1. Select additional user profile properties or entity column values to include with each event.
+This is where you select the additional context you want to send to your destination.
-- As you're configuring your event, you can view a preview of the enriched event based on your property selections.
+- As you're configuring your event, click **Show Preview** to view a preview of the enriched event based on your property selections.
 2. Map your event from your audience to your destination.
 - [Braze](/docs/connections/destinations/catalog/braze-cloud-mode-actions/#available-presets), [Iterable](/docs/connections/destinations/catalog/actions-iterable/#available-presets), and [Customer.io](/docs/connections/destinations/catalog/customer-io-actions/#available-presets) are pre-set destinations, so you won't need to map your audience to your destination.
+3. You can optionally send a test event to your destination by clicking **Send test event to destination**.
+You can edit the User ID for the test event, and you'll also see a table with event fields and example values.
+- After sending the test, you'll receive a response from Segment and the destination, which allows you to see what data sent to your destination may look like.
-3. Select if you'd like to [send events for current profiles and entities in the audience](#send-events-for-current-profiles-and-entities-in-the-audience).
+4. Select if you'd like to [send events for current profiles and entities in the audience](#send-events-for-current-profiles-and-entities-in-the-audience).
 - This is only available for the **entity added**, **audience entered**, and **audience membership changed** event types.
-4. After configuring, click **Save** to enable your Linked Audience.
+4. To enable your Linked Audience, click **Save**.

 #### Send events for current profiles and entities in the audience

-This box is unchecked by default.
+This checkbox is unchecked by default.
 If you leave this box unchecked, Segment only sends events for new profiles and entities that match the audience conditions.

-However, if you select this checkbox, Segment will also send events for profiles and entities that currently match the audience description.
+If you select this checkbox, Segment will also send events for profiles and entities that currently match the audience description.

 ## Step 3: Confirm the payload in your destination

 Linked Audiences sends events to your destination after Segment computes the audience.

 To confirm your destination is receiving events, Segment recommends that you log in to your destination and perform one of the following:
 - Monitor the event activity
 - Search for the `UserID` or `Event Name` (for example, `Entity Added`)